 Another important point to consider is whether or not to put assets such as the house, car, or financial accounts in your name.
 The decision can dictate whether creditors can collect money from you on behalf of your spouse and how assets get divided in the event that you get divorced.

-For example, if you have poor credit or a lien would get attached to the property if it had your name it, you and your spouse may choose to have the deed to the house put in the other spouse's name.
+For example, if you have poor credit or you have a judgment for a lien that can be attached to any current or future property, you and your spouse may choose to have the deed to the house put in the other spouse's name.
 But going this route can compromise your right to the asset in the event of a divorce and the subsequent division of assets.
 If, however, neither of you has a spotty financial history and you will both play a role in the purchase and upkeep of the home, a co-ownership arrangement where you both hold a fractional interest in the home may help ensure a more equitable division of assets if the marriage dissolves.
 This may allow you to transfer your stake in the property to someone else or even transfer it to your heirs.

 But be equally mindful of the risks inherent in the joint ownership of assets.
 For example, let's say that you have a joint bank account.
 The choice may afford convenience and transparency from day to day, but if your spouse entered the marriage with debt, some of your income could be garnished to pay off their debt.
 Your spouse could even lay claim to half the account if your marriage ends.